This chapter describes how to tune the Oracle JRockit JVM for low latencies.

 To use a single-spaced concurrent garbage collector, enter the following at the command line:

-When you use a static garbage collector you may have to tune the nursery size and the compaction manually.
+When you use a static garbage collector, you might have to tune the nursery size and the compaction manually.

 You can resize the heap by using the